ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 3. Select "Save Coordinates..."
 4. In the Frames section, set First and Last to 0, and Stride to 1.
 5. Click on the "Save..." button and save the PDB file first_frame.pdb
-6. Edit the PDB file in an editor like vi or gedit to remove the VMD-generated header.
+6. Edit the PDB file in an editor like vi, gedit, etc to remove the VMD-generated header.
+(Or you can use the command lines shown above).
 Now, your first frame is also ready for our clustering exercise.